 As you navigate the complexities and opportunities within India's vibrant market, we hope this guide provides helpful insights for establishing and growing your business.
 India's legal landscape can be challenging, especially for foreign companies.
-With over 30 years of focused experience in aviation, shipping, and corporate law, K Singhania & Co. brings a depth of knowledge and perspective to support informed decision-making and effective compliance strategies.
-At K Singhania & Co., our approach is rooted in experience and a commitment to professionalism, with senior leadership engaged in ensuring the highest standards in each matter.
+With over 30 years of focused experience in aviation, shipping, and corporate law, K Singhania & Co. (rebranded from Singhania & Co.) brings a depth of knowledge and perspective to support informed decisionmaking and effective compliance strategies.
+At K Singhania & Co. (rebranded from Singhania & Co.), our approach is rooted in experience and a commitment to professionalism, with senior leadership engaged in ensuring the highest standards in each matter.